 1-β=ϕp0-pp(1-p)N-z1-α2+1-ϕp0-pp(1-p)N+z1-α2

 Margin of Error: The margin of error of an estimate is defined as the amount of random sampling error found in an estimate.
 It is expressed as Margin of Error=z1-α/2p(1-p)N for a given significance level, α.
 A smaller margin of error implies a more precise estimate and a larger margin of error implies a less precise estimate.
 The margin of error is typically expressed as a confidence interval surrounding the estimate from the sample.
 The confidence interval is defined as p±Margin of Error, where p is the sample proportion as defined previously.
+Thus, the confidence interval is as follows:

 p-z1-α/2p(1-p)n, p+z1-α/2p(1-p)n